Akssharm68/ConvoAds/PRD.md

 ## Non-Goals

-- Maximizing ad revenue from day one — trust matters more than CPMs at this stage
+- Maximizing ad revenue from day one trust matters more than CPMs at this stage
 - Building a production ad serving infrastructure
 - Replacing or modifying the AI response content to favor advertisers
 - Personalized targeting using user data (this prototype is query-context only, no user profiling)

 ## User Stories

-**As a user asking an informational question,** I want to get a complete, helpful answer without being distracted by product ads — so I can learn without feeling sold to.
+**As a user asking an informational question,** I want to get a complete, helpful answer without being distracted by product ads, so I can learn without feeling sold to.

-**As a user researching a purchase,** I want to see relevant product options alongside my answer — so I can compare and decide without leaving the chat.
+**As a user researching a purchase,** I want to see relevant product options alongside my answer, so I can compare and decide without leaving the chat.

-**As a user ready to buy,** I want to see specific products with prices, ratings, and direct links — so I can complete my purchase quickly.
+**As a user ready to buy,** I want to see specific products with prices, ratings, and direct links, so I can complete my purchase quickly.

-**As an advertiser,** I want my ads shown to users who are actually in the market for what I'm selling — so I don't waste spend on users who aren't ready to buy.
+**As an advertiser,** I want my ads shown to users who are actually in the market for what I'm selling so I don't waste spend on users who aren't ready to buy.

 ## The AIDA Framework